yoshihisa911/sql-data-analysis-practice/README.md

 - CASE WHEN
 - Correlated Subqueries

-The goal is to practice SQL for data analysis and fraud detection scenarios.
+The goal is to practice SQL queries and improve data analysis skills.